 Plus it’s always fun to try new produce that you don’t find at home very easily.
 Peaches, apples, pears, plums, pineapple, mango… All those our summer fruits that you can find pretty much everywhere nowadays.
 But if you visit the Boqueria food market in spring or in the summer, if you pay attention you will be able to see their summer fruits that are not as common in your country, or at least different from what you are used to.
 Let’s see what they are!

-Here are our favorite summer fruits:
+Here are our favorite summer fruits from Spain:

 Spanish kids love this summer fruits that make a great dessert.
 But after eating them they can play with their seeds: Sometimes you get only one but very large, while other times you get many smaller.